bakkenbaeck/iOS-handbook/STYLE_GUIDELINES.md

 ## Conditionals

-Conditional bodies should always use braces.
+Conditional bodies should have braces, except for in the initializer and lazy loaders.

+#### Common code

 **For example:**
 ```objc